 Bananas are high in potassium, which is an electrolyte that plays an important role in muscle function, blood pressure, nerve function, and fluid regulation.
 Our bodies tend to lose potassium when we drink alcohol (especially when drinking excessive amounts), so eating potassium-rich foods prior to drinking can help boost the amount in your body.
 Spinach, avocado, potatoes, lentils, milk, and yogurt are also high in potassium and great to snack on before drinking.

 Salmon is rich in Vitamin B12, an important nutrient that’s often diminished with alcohol consumption.
-It’s also high in protein and healthy fats, both of which may slow the absorption of alcohol into the body.
+It’s also high in protein and healthy fats, both of which may slow the absorption of alcohol into the body, according to Rumsey.
 For an excellent pre-drinking meal, roast some salmon and pair it with asparagus and your favorite whole grains.

-Greek yogurt is high in protein, which is digested slowly and slows the absorption of alcohol.
+Greek yogurt is high in protein, which is digested slowly and slows the absorption of alcohol, according to Rumsey.
 In addition to protein, yogurt also contains fats and carbohydrates, making it a nutritious food that’s filling, provides lots of energy, and doesn’t cause blood sugar fluctuations, says Anthony Kouri, an orthopedic surgeon at the University of Toledo Medical Center.

 “Alcohol tends to make us crave food, but this can be thwarted by a high protein snack,” he says.